semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no-a11y.md

 ---
-title: Feedback collection
+title: FeedbackYesNo
-a11y: AA
-tabs: Design('feedback-collection'), A11y('feedback-collection-a11y'), Example('feedback-collection-code')
+tabs: Design('feedback-yes-no'), A11y('feedback-yes-no-a11y'), Example('feedback-yes-no-code')
 ---

 ## What pattern has

-FeedbackYesNo pattern consists of several components that have their own accessibility requirements.
+FeedbackYesNo form pattern consists of several components that have their own accessibility requirements.
 You can find more about each of them in their guides:

 - [Notice](/components/notice/notice-a11y)
 - [Button](/components/button/button-a11y)